connorabbas/meilisearch-manager/README.md

 ## Demo

-You can use the hosted Meilsearch Dashboard (deployed on GitHub pages) with your search instances, given they expose appropriate CORS headers on: [https://connorabbas.github.io/meilisearch-manager/](https://connorabbas.github.io/meilisearch-manager/).
+You can use the hosted Meilsearch Manager (deployed on GitHub pages) with your search instances, given they expose appropriate CORS headers on: [https://connorabbas.github.io/meilisearch-manager/](https://connorabbas.github.io/meilisearch-manager/).

 ## Single Instance mode